ijoshsmith/json2swift/README.md

 ## How to get it

+Download the `json2swift` app binary from latest [release](https://github.com/ijoshsmith/json2swift/releases).

+Or build the tool in Xcode yourself:

-- Clone the repository, or download the source code
+- Clone the repository / Download the source code
 - Build the project
 - Open a Finder window to the executable file

 ![How to find the executable](/images/show_in_finder.png)

-- Copy `json2swift` to your desktop
+- Drag `json2swift` to your desktop

+## How to install it

+Assuming that the `json2swift` app is on your Desktop…
 - Open a Terminal window and run this command:
 ```
 cp ~/Desktop/json2swift /usr/local/bin/